-Authority Under Scrutiny: “On the Record” Media & Presentation Training
+Authority Under Scrutiny: “On the Record” Communications Training for Executives

-There is a fundamental difference between media training led by traditional PR practitioners and preparation guided by someone who has spent years as a major market and national broadcast news journalist conducting thousands of real interviews under deadline pressure.
+There is a fundamental difference between communications training led by traditional PR practitioners and preparation guided by someone who has spent years as a major market and national broadcast news journalist conducting thousands of real interviews and doing on-location live shots under deadline pressure.

-On the Record is an executive media and presentation training program built on that difference.
-It is built on my two decades on the other side of the camera: asking the questions, shaping the stories, and deciding which answers make the final cut.
+On the Record is an executive media and presentation training program built on that difference: my two decades on the other side of the camera: asking the questions, presenting, shaping the stories, and deciding which answers make the final cut.
 That experience does more than add credibility.
 It fundamentally changes how leaders are prepared.

-Most media training is developed by skilled public relations practitioners who understand messaging strategy and brand positioning.
-But few have sat in a control room with producers counting down to air.
+Most communications training is developed by skilled PR professionals who understand messaging strategy and brand positioning.
+But few have presented live before millions of viewers.
 Few have had to interrupt a guest to push for clarity.
 Few have reviewed hours of tape to find the ten-second soundbite that defines a story.
 And few have seen, in real time, how a slight hesitation, an imprecise phrase, or a defensive posture can alter public perception.

 That perspective matters.